marcmaceira/tracking-puertorico-covid19/README.md

 ### Project Setup

-To install the project's Python dependencies you can user the `requirements.txt` or the project's `Pipfile` using [Pipenv](https://pipenv.pypa.io/en/latest/).
+To install the project's Python dependencies you can use the `requirements.txt` or the project's `Pipfile` using [Pipenv](https://pipenv.pypa.io/en/latest/).

 Using Pip: